Residency Application & General Information

 Residents must be able to arrive at the Hospital within 15 minutes of an emergency call, therefore, residents must plan to live within 15 miles of the Hospital.
 Companion Avian/Exotic Pet Medicine residents are expected to arrive within 10 minutes of an emergency call and therefore must live within 8 miles of the VMTH.

-PLEASE NOTE: Foreign nationals must be eligible for a J1 visa with no bars or home country requirements.
+Foreign nationals must be eligible for a J1 visa with no bars or home country requirements and must provide proof of English proficiency.

 Applicants to residency programs not utilizing the match must provide: